ncatlab/nlab-content/pages/2/6/3/6/16362/content.md

 =--

-This page collects material related to the ten volume textbook series
+This page is to record the reference:

 * [[Lev Landau]], [[Evgeny Lifshitz]]: